astrosica/python-functions/README.md

 ## FITS files

-* [x] construct the frequency axis using the header
+* [x] construct the frequency axis of a 3D data cube using the header
 * [x] constructs a coordinate grid using the header
 * [x] transforms a coordinate grid from equatorial to Galactic coordinates
 * [x] transforms a coordinate grid from Galactic to equatorial coordinates